adamgparsons/portfolio-website/app/_posts/2018-10-22-british-red-cross.markdown

 We ran several rounds of usability and online click tests with prototypes in a variety of scenarios.
 In all the tests users chose to collect a wheelchair rather than get it delivered.

->“I’d collect it to save money on the delivery cost and so I can see the wheelchair.” *-Service user*
+>I’d collect it to save money on the delivery cost and so I can see the wheelchair. <span> - Service user</span>

 ### Users could complete the process online but some preferred to do it offline

 During testing, some users preferred to get in touch with the service if they were unsure of something.
 We learnt that this is something we’ll need to accommodate for in beta.

->“I’d call up at this point.
-I prefer to speak to someone because it makes me feel more comfortable.” *-Service user*
+>I’d call up at this point.
+I prefer to speak to someone because it makes me feel more comfortable. <span> - Service user</span>

 ### Moving away from a delivery model